zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/upgrading-to-liferay-7-2/05-preparing-a-new-application-server-for-liferay-dxp.md

 [Install DXP 7.2 on your application server](/docs/7-2/deploy/-/knowledge_base/d/deploying-product) or [use DXP 7.2 bundled with your application server of choice](/docs/7-2/deploy/-/knowledge_base/d/installing-product).

 **Warning:** Do not start your application server with your database yet.
-It will not be ready to start until after the database upgrade to DXP 7.2.
+It will not be ready to start until after the data upgrade to DXP 7.2.

 ## Install the Latest Upgrade Patch or Fix Pack